Cat Weight Loss Guide

 Providing your cat with a balanced and complete diet that meets their nutritional needs is essential.
 It’s best to consult your veterinarian to determine your cat’s daily caloric needs and energy requirements.

-Most cats will achieve their ideal weight within six to nine months.
+Most cats will achieve their ideal weight within 6-12 months.
 The typical minimum weight loss per month for a healthy adult cat is about 0.5 lbs (0.25 kg).
 Ideally, weight reduction should aim for losing closer to 1 lb (.5 kg) per month.

-Some cats may need to lose weight more slowly, while others may shed excess weight more quickly.
+Some cats may need to lose weight more slowly, while others may shed excess fat more quickly.

-Weigh your pet monthly.
-If you do not observe any weight loss within 30-90 days, some aspect of the weight reduction program likely needs to be changed.
+Weigh your pet monthly, especially during the first three months.
+If you do not observe the expected weight loss within 90 days, some aspect of the weight reduction program likely needs to be changed.
+Typical weight-loss diet changes include reducing daily calories or attempting to increase physical activity, adjusting macronutrients (e.g., increasing protein), or trying another brand of pet food.

-For most pets, the secret to weight loss lies in the dedication, commitment, and care of their family members.
-It’s our responsibility to protect them from premature death or the development of debilitating diseases.
+For most pets, the secret to weight loss and achieving a healthy body condition lies in the dedication, commitment, and care of their family members.
+It’s our responsibility to protect them from premature death or the development of debilitating diseases due to an unhealthy body condition.

 With the guidance of a veterinary healthcare team, you can help your pet safely achieve weight reduction and improve wellness.